 After the awards were given, it was business as usual at the meeting.

-White mentioned some fatal accidents occurring at the construction site at I-80.
+White mentioned some fatal accidents occurring at the construction site at I-80 and cited the example of how the careless driving florida populace drives.
 He requested that the public please slow down with all the construction going on.

 An ordinance adding a new section pertaining to golf cart usage on the city streets included slow moving vehicle emblems on the carts, as well as having proof of liability when the golf cart is registered.

 An inquiry from the League of Women Voters was brought to the council to install a stop sign at the corner of 9th and Main.
 Police Chief Riley will be looking into that.